Unlimited Company (ULC)

 • It has unlimited liability.

 • It must have at least two directors.
 All directors must be over eighteen.
-There is no limit to the amount of members an ULC can have.
-When an ULC has two or more members, they may not dispense with holding an AGM.
+There is no limit to the number of members a ULC can have.
+When a ULC has two or more members, they may not dispense with holding an AGM.

 • The name of the company must end in “Unlimited Company” or “Cuideachta Neamhtheoranta”.